rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.1.5 =
+= 2.2.1 =
 * WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-The latest version greatly improves loading times for the mobile web app through browser caching and refactoring CSS files.
+Starting from version 2.2+, you can create your own color scheme and choose different fonts for headlines, subtitles and paragraphs.

 == Screenshots ==

 1. Cover of the mobile web app.
 A default cover is used if your last blog entry doesn't contain a large enough featured image.
 2. Articles within a category.
 3. Side menu with all the enabled categories.
 4. Side menu with all the enabled pages.
 5. Article details.